 Most fruits and vegetables don’t need to be refrigerated.
 In fact, with items like tomatoes they will lose their freshness quickly and become mealy and mushy.

-Use your crisper so that air can circulate and keep them fresher.
+Make sure you do store greens in the fridge.
+Use your refrigerator crisper so that air can circulate and keep them fresher.

 Don’t store fruits and vegetables together because some give off a gas called ethylene.

 Farmers markets often have unique and specialty items that you may not find in regular grocery stores.
 Use this opportunity to try new fruits, vegetables, or artisanal products that catch your eye.